 - Loss of consciousness or unusual behaviour

-Cowra, Bathurst, or Lithgow are areas during heatwaves can have adverse impact on vulnerable groups—farmers, outdoor workers, elderly residents, and children.
+In Cowra, Bathurst, or Lithgow generally hot days or during heatwaves, the temperature can have adverse impact on vulnerable groups—farmers, outdoor workers, elderly residents, sportspeople and children.

 Heat Stroke First Aid – Step-by-Step Response

 Act fast—heat stroke first aid is about rapid cooling while calling for help.
-Follow these steps based on Australian guidelines (St John Ambulance, Red Cross, and NSW Health):
+Follow these steps based on Australian Resuscitation Council guidelines:

 - Call 000 immediately for an ambulance—treat it as a medical emergency.